 The Book That Will Save Babies

-The day I lay on a medical exam table on a cold winter day in early 2009 waiting for the D&C to remove my unborn baby from my body, I stared up at the ceiling tears streaming down my face.
+The day I lay on a medical exam table in early 2009 waiting for the D&C to remove my unborn baby from my body, I stared up at the ceiling tears streaming down my face.
 I vowed that moment to research all I could about thyroid disease in pregnancy and warn women everywhere.